ClaspTV/ASSIST-Service/README.md

 <method type> <method name> <response code> <response body>

-# Developer
+# ASSIST Development & Deployment

 ## Overview

 The repository provides the core ASSIST Service and enables it to be built as a (1) System Service and/or a (2) Demo App.
 The System Service can be easily incorporated into existing Android OS builds (AOSP) on your streaming TV platform.
-The Demo App enables simple demonstration of the ASSIST feature and also aids in development with a simpler test cycle.
+The Demo App enables simple demonstration of the ASSIST feature and also aids in the protocol development with a simpler test cycle.

 ## Demo App